“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Within a few moments the entire Jago crew gathered in front of the door.

 “Of all the humanoids we could run into in this vast universe, why do we run into you?”
 Rei exasperated as soon as she saw him.
-“I think it’s my turn to get sick now.”

-“Why did you open the door Tammy?”
+“Why’d you open the door Tammy?”
 Kiko complained.

-“It seems he wanted to discuss some matters.”
-She said simply.
+“It seems he wanted to discuss some matters,” she said simply.

 Rei joined Kiko’s enthusiasm, “He can talk from outside-”

-“Let him speak” ordered Cashel.
+“Let him speak,” ordered Cashel.

 Rei gave a defeated sigh and plopped herself on some cargo.

-Cashel listened, “go on…”
+Cashel listened, “Go on…”

 “Resources.”
-He gave a smug smile, “I can build almost an entirely new ship with the resources we brought with us.
+He gave a smug smile, “I can build almost an entirely new ship with the materials we brought with us.
 Plus I have an excellent mechanic crew that can build anything you want.
 Our problem is we don’t have enough knowledge to work around a few problems we’ve been having but I’m pretty sure your Mechanite can help us there.”
 He gestured to Tammy.